Your vision wins. I’ll help you get there.

-Working together I can assist you with recording material, editing (including tuning and adjusting timing/quantizing), mixing, live sound, or even tracking bass parts for you.
+Working together I can assist you with editing (including vocal tuning and adjusting timing/quantizing), mixing, live sound, and mastering.

 I’d love to chat about the specifics of your project and whether I’d be a good fit to help you accomplish your goals.